 November is a favorite month for bargain shoppers, with Black Friday and tons of clearance offerings going on.

 - Holiday Baking – We’ll see loads of coupons along with the lowest prices of the year on sugar, flour and just about every baking item you can think of.
 Chocolate chips have a shelf life of 18-24 months (check expiration dates), so this is the perfect opportunity to snag a years worth.
-In addition, many other baking essentials are good for 6-36 months, so check the dates and stock up appropriately.
+In addition, most other items are good for 6-36 months so check the dates and stock up appropriately.

 - Holiday Dinner Items – If you have room in your freezer, this is a great time to stash away an extra turkey or two as prices fall to around $0.50 per lb or less.
 Look for store deals offering a free turkey with other purchases.
 You can also get some of the lowest prices on canned gravy, pumpkin, stuffing, broth, canned veggies, rolls and all the fixins for your feast.